formiano/GlamourAuraSky-skin/README.md

 Pull requests can include modifications for other images as well.
 For these the author can create new repositories.

-Until a modification for any image OTHER than OpenATV and its variants is final, the skin is NOT advised to be used in other images.
+Until a modification for any image OTHER than OpenOPD and its variants is final, the skin is NOT advised to be used in other images.

 For any modifications and questions, please contact the author at mcelliotg@gmail.com